 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+As there is no appropriate methodology to determine the Taxonomy- alignment of sovereign bonds , the first graph shows the Taxonomy alignment in relation to all investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+1. Taxonomy-alignment of investments including 2.
+Taxonomy-alignment of investments sovereign bonds excluding sovereign bonds Taxonomy-aligned: Taxonomy-aligned: Fossil gas Fossil gas Taxonomy-aligned: Taxonomy-aligned: Nuclear Nuclear Taxonomy-aligned (no Taxonomy-aligned (no fossil gas & nuclear) fossil gas & nuclear) 100% 100% Non Taxonomy-aligned Non Taxonomy-aligned For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.